Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a mortgage licensee bond cost in Connecticut?

-By posting a Connecticut mortgage licensee surety bond, principals (mortgage lenders, correspondent lenders, brokers and loan originators) pledge to conduct business in accordance with the provisions of Section 36a-485 to 36a-498f (inclusive), 36a-534a and 36a-534b of the Connecticut General Statutes.
+By posting a Connecticut mortgage licensee surety bond, principals (mortgage lenders, correspondent lenders, and brokers) pledge to conduct business in accordance with the provisions of Section 36a-485 to 36a-498f (inclusive), 36a-534a and 36a-534b of the Connecticut General Statutes.
 If the principal fails to comply with these terms, the bond protects any consumer harmed as a result of the principal’s unethical business practices up to the full amount of the bond.
 The principal must reimburse the surety for all damages paid out.

 Mortgage licensee bonds in Connecticut remain continuous until canceled.
 The surety can cancel the bond at any time by giving written notice to the Banking Commissioner stating the date cancellation will take effect.
 Notice must be sent by certified mail at least 30 days prior to the effective date.

-The specific license type (mortgage lender, mortgage correspondent lender, mortgage broker or mortgage loan originator) must be indicated on the bond form.
+The specific license type (mortgage lender, mortgage correspondent lender, mortgage broker, or mortgage loan originator) must be indicated on the bond form.

 How to become a mortgage licensee in Connecticut

-Mortgage Industry Surety Bonds Avaiable Nationwide
+Mortgage Industry Surety Bonds Available Nationwide

 Many states have their own surety bond requirements for mortgage professionals.
 This means mortgage professionals who work in several states often have multiple surety bonds.
 Use the map below to learn more about mortgage bonds in other states.